Chair Yoga: Grounding Yourself in Eagle Pose (Garudasana)

 Not only will you feel more grounded, but you will also enjoy a little stretch in your shoulders (lift the elbows) and a gentle opening in your back.
 With the chair to support you, closing your eyes and turning your drishti (gaze) inward heightens the awareness of your body in space and more fully grounds your mind, body, and spirit.

 Merry Beth is director of Green Lotus' Yoga Alliance-certified school and a senior faculty member.
 She has been practicing yoga since 2000.
 She found the physical asana practice to be the perfect transition for her aging body that could no longer tolerate a classical ballet practice.
 She taught ballet for more than 15 years, then she began teaching Body Flow, Pilates, and yoga in 2002.
 Merry Beth also has experienced the more subtle benefits of yoga; it has given her the strength and balance to navigate a full-time career in corporate America and to raise her children into adulthood.
-Now she devotes her work time to being a Green Lotus partner and teacher.
+Now the sole owner of Green Lotus, she devotes her time to teaching and supporting the business.